stcybrdgs/NLP-Matching/README.md

 # NLP Matching
-This set of scripts uses jellyfish and spaCy to explore techniques in NLP and approximate string matching in support of a project mapping product tables between multiple ERPs and a data-management master.
+These scripts use jellyfish and spaCy to explore techniques in NLP and Approximate String Matching for a project that maps products between multiple ERPs and a master data store.